Time to Shine!

 For those pursuing corporate careers, the coach will ensure that they understand the corporate world’s expectations, and can meet them, before leaving the program.

 2. Therapy.
-Inventives will continue their ADHD treatment, and will also work to manage anxiety, depression, and other comorbid conditions that come with ADHD.
+Inventives will continue their ADHD treatment, and will also work to manage other comorbid conditions that come with ADHD.
 The therapist will work to overcome challenges with group dynamics, self-confidence, and interpersonal relationships.

 3. A stimulating environment.
 David Kay, a 25-year-old from Portsmouth, New Hampshire, was diagnosed with ADHD when he was 18.
 Boredom at school held him back.
 “My teachers would say, ‘Dave, what the hell are you doing?
 You’re super-bright.
 Why are you failing this class?'”